MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ### Azure AD Multi-Factor Authentication as additional authentication to Office 365

 Azure AD Multi-Factor Authentication adapter for AD FS enables your users to do MFA on AD FS.
-To secure your Azure AD resource, it's recommended you require MFA through a [Conditional Access policy](/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa), set the domain setting SupportsMfa to $True and [emit the multipleauthn claim](/azure/active-directory/authentication/howto-mfa-adfs#secure-azure-ad-resources-using-ad-fs) when a user performs two-step verification successfully.
+To secure your Azure AD resource, it's recommended you require MFA through a [Conditional Access policy](/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
+You must also set the domain setting `SupportsMfa` to `$True` and [emit the multipleauthn claim](/azure/active-directory/authentication/howto-mfa-adfs#secure-azure-ad-resources-using-ad-fs) when a user performs two-step verification successfully.

-As described above, any AD FS user who isn't registered (hasn't yet configured MFA verification information) should be prompted via a customized AD FS error page to visit [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to configure verification information and then reattempt AD FS sign-in.
+As described previously, any AD FS user who isn't registered (hasn't yet configured MFA verification information) should be prompted to configure verification information.
+To prompt unregistered users, you can use a customized AD FS error page to direct users to [https://aka.ms/mfasetup](https://aka.ms/mfasetup) and configure verification information.
+Once configured they can reattempt their AD FS sign-in.

-## Pre-Requisites
+## Prerequisites

-The following pre-requisites are required when using Azure AD Multi-Factor Authentication for authentication with AD FS:
+The following prerequisites are required when using Azure AD Multi-Factor Authentication for authentication with AD FS:

 - An [Azure subscription with Azure Active Directory](https://azure.microsoft.com/pricing/free-trial/).
 - [Azure AD Multi-Factor Authentication](/azure/active-directory/authentication/concept-mfa-howitworks)